 Without Blender (Traditional Method)

-Then add ½ cup of chilled milk (or water), powdered sugar, and cardamom powder and whisk vigorously until the sugar has dissolved and the mixture is frothy.
+Then add ½ cup of chilled milk (or water), powdered sugar, and cardamom powder.
+Whisk vigorously until the sugar has dissolved and the mixture is frothy.
 Serve immediately.

 Serving Suggestions

-Traditionally, it is served chilled in a tall steel glass with a dollop of cream (or malai) on top and paired with various Punjabi dishes like parathas, or chole bhature.
+Traditionally, Punjabi sweet lassi is served chilled in a tall steel glass with a dollop of cream (or malai) on top.
+It pairs perfectly with various Punjabi dishes such as parathas or chole bhature.

 Serve Lassi as a refreshing drink during the daytime on hot days or serve it as a drink or dessert after an Indian meal.